tt6746690/EdgoDB/README.md

   - [x] importing of initial data from excel to the database
   - [x] optimize by eliminating anomalies and reinforce constraints
   - [x] set up .my.cnf for db access
-- [ ] update attributes from [ExAC Browser](http://exac.broadinstitute.org/) to identify rare alleles
+- [x] update attributes from [ExAC Browser](http://exac.broadinstitute.org/) to identify rare alleles
+  - [ ] only 682 map chrLocation-mutation directly.
+There seem to be quite much confusion regarding dbsnp mapping to multiple HGVS ID, take [_this_](http://exac.broadinstitute.org/variant/10-82034395-A-C) as an example
 - [x] update attributes using biomaRt (For future annotation, use python scrapy instead!!)
 - [ ] update variant chromosome location using VEP.
 ---